craigem/blog/content/posts/nix/starting-simple-hydra.md

     | my-hydra | Up / Up-to-date | virtualbox | nixops-c58245b3-cac2-11e8-9346-d481d7517abf-my-hydra | 192.168.56.101 |
     +----------|-----------------|------------|------------------------------------------------------|----------------+

-This deployment is aware of the two nix expressions that were used to create it, if those files disappear then you not be able to destroy or update the machine via `NixOps`.
+This deployment depends on the two nix expressions that were used to create it, if those files disappear then you not be able to destroy or update the machine via `NixOps`.
 The other side is that if you change those files the you only have to issue the `deploy` command again and `NixOps` will take care of updating the machine to the new configuration.